Krishna-S-27/Elevate_Labs_Task2/README.md

-Here is a comprehensive README.md tailored for your Task_2/Todo.py script, featuring detailed explanations, code insights, and credits.

----

 # TO-DO List CLI Application

 A simple yet effective command-line to-do list manager written in Python.
 This application lets you add, view, remove, and mark tasks as done, all through an intuitive console interface.